gortonator/bsds-6650/assignments-2021/Assignment-1.md

 1. Go to project structure
 1. choose the artifacts tab
-1. select the gson maven package and put it into the root of the artifact.
+1. select the gson maven package and put it into the lib directory of the artifact.

 Compile and deploy ... and cross your fingers and toes!!